-Sports Complex
+Recreational Sports

-Graduate students have the full use of New Hampshire College athletic facilities located on the South Campus.
+Graduate students have full use of the New Hampshire College athletic facilities.

 The college has two gymnasiums.
 One has a wooden floor with a seating capacity of 2,500; the other has a synthetic surface with a seating capacity of 1,000 and a stage to accommodate a variety of activities.